Skip to contents

 Offspring distribution

-RR is the reproduction number, the expected (mean) number of transmissions from an infected individual.
+RR, the reproduction number, is the expected (mean) number of transmissions from an infected individual.
 For a fixed value of RR, a lower dispersion kk gives a higher variance of the negative binomial distribution: variance = R+R2/kR + R^2/k.
 Infectious diseases with a lower value of kk exhibit a higher rate of “superspreading” events, in which a single individual produces a number of transmission substantially higher than the mean.

-Example: With R=0.8R=0.8 and k=0.1k=0.1, and with 2 individuals infected, what is the probability that those 2 individuals will produce a total of exactly 5 transmissions in the next generation?
+Example Problem: With R=0.8R=0.8 and k=0.1k=0.1, and with 2 individuals infected, what is the probability that those 2 individuals will produce a total of exactly 5 transmissions in the next generation?

-pNextGen(x=2, y=5, R=0.8, k=0.1)
+pNextGenSize(x=2, y=5, R=0.8, k=0.1)

 #> [1] 0.02114661